rog93/Caffe-MobileNetV2-ReLU6/README.md

 # Caffe-ReLU6
-Caffe implemantation of ReLU6 Layer, Required By MobileNetV2
+Caffe Implemantation of ReLU6 Layer, Required By MobileNetV2